mmaalvarez/example_scripts/README.md

-Examples of code snippets I wrote
+Some examples of python scripts I wrote